 More High-Quality Designs

-Which Is the Best Sink to Buy
+Which Is the Best Kitchen Sink Between Drop-in and Undermount?

 Therefore, your choice between the two types of sinks solely depends on your budget and countertop type.
-We can say the choice is both stylistic and practical one.
-If you are after a luxurious and high-end counter finishes, go for undermount.
+We can say the choice is both a stylistic and practical one.
+If you are after luxurious and high-end counter finishes, go for undermount.
 If you are working with your budget, drop-in is the choice.